PatelKrishna15/contact-package/README.md

 ## Installation contact package
-- Hi Here I created packge for contact us page...
+- Hi Here I created packge for contact us page.
 ## For Installation

 - For install this package you have to install this package using composer.